CheeseTheWheeze/Grappling-Skeleton-overlay/FightAI/README.txt

 2) On first launch, the embedded Python runtime is downloaded automatically to:
    FightAI\runtime\python\python.exe

+   If the embedded runtime cannot be installed, the launcher falls back to a system Python (if available).

 3) Each launch writes a log to your Desktop named:
    GrapplingPipelineCodexLog.txt